-The Sony Alpha A7R and the Nikon D750 are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and September 2014.
+The Sony Alpha A7R and the Nikon D750 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and September 2014.
 The A7R is a mirrorless interchangeable lens camera, while the D750 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 36.2 megapixel, whereas the Nikon provides 24.2 MP.

 The physical size and weight of the Sony A7R and the Nikon D750 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R – represents the basis for the calculations across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A7R) and the Nikon Lens Catalog (D750).
 Mirrorless cameras, such as the Sony A7R, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.